 A unique and old-fashioned (in the best possible way) toy shop with plenty of dress-up costumes, ballet outfits, educational, wooden and imported toys and games for younger children.

 A treasure trove for South African arts and crafts gifts and household accessories made from beads and recycled products.
 Art Africa stocks everything from jewellery to fabrics, homeware to furniture, along with extraordinary ceramics, lighting and other handmade goods from all over the continent.

 The Parkview Gallery

 Established in 1970, Lali moved from Rosebank to Parkview in 2004 and marked its 50th anniversary this year.
-A shiny find on the ground floor of the Parkview Centre, the jewellers is named for the shop's late founder, jewellery designer Lali Vossgatter.
-The display cases showcase unique hand-made silver jewellery and Lali's on-site workshop will create custom items, as well as complete repairs, replace watch batteries and re-string pearls and beads.
+A shiny find on the ground floor of the Parkview Centre, the jeweller is named for the shop's late founder, jewellery designer Lali Vossgatter.
+The display cases showcase unique hand-made silver jewellery and Lali's on-site workshop creates custom items, as well as complete repairs, replaces watch batteries and re-strings pearls and beads.